-To maximize the benefit of current and planned space activities, and avoid or minimize duplication of resources and efforts.
+To maximise the benefit of current and planned space activities, and avoid or minimise duplication of resources and efforts.

-- 5.5.1 To promote public private partnerships Joint collaboration and synergy among academia, industry and government in all fields of space science and technology in Africa must be fostered in order to ensure comprehensive involvement by all sectors.
-All sectors will need to work in concert in order to deliver an efficient and effective African space programme. - 5.5.2 To commit funds to optimise and improve effectiveness Space technology has many benefits, but the high capital cost is a significant barrier to entry.
-Therefore, the African space developed nations have to make available their assets and space resources and African member states need to commit funds to optimize and improve the required operational and envisaged services and products. - 5.5.3 To harmonise and standardize all infrastructure - African member states will need to harmonize and standardize all infrastructure to ensure interoperability and seamless integration of data, data integrity and data security/protocol. - 5.5.4 To establish communities of practice For each of the space application areas, it will be necessary to establish communities of practice for the sharing of experiences and best practices.
+- 5.5.1 To promote partnerships across all sectors.
+Joint collaboration and synergy among academia, industry and government in all fields of space science and technology in Africa must be fostered in order to ensure comprehensive involvement by all sectors.
+All sectors will need to work in concert in order to deliver an efficient and effective African space programme. - 5.5.2 To commit funds to optimise and improve effectiveness.
+Space technology has many benefits, but the high capital cost is a significant barrier to entry.
+Therefore, the African space-developed nations have to make available their assets and space resources, and African member states need to commit funds to optimise and improve the required operational and envisaged services and products. - 5.5.3 To harmonise and standardise all infrastructure.
+African member states will need to harmonise and standardise all infrastructure to ensure interoperability and seamless integration of data, data integrity and data security/protocol.
+It is only through such harmonisation and standardisation that the maximum benefits of space applications could be appreciated by all African member states, as it provides a platform for sharing of experiences, knowledge, and technology transfer. - 5.5.4 To establish communities of practice.
+For each of the space application areas, it will be necessary to establish communities of practice for the sharing of experiences and best practices.
 These communities of practice will also assist in articulating the user needs and technical requirements for each of these areas.
+Such communities of practice will ensure the facilitation of space applications at grass roots level, where it is needed most. - 5.5.5 To preserve and maintain the long-term sustainability of outer space.
+During the implementation phase of continental level space activities, it is prudent that we exercise commitment and act responsibly in preserving and maininting the long-term sustainability of outer space.
+Transparency and confidence building measures must be enforced to mininise the effects of space debris, thus preserving the space environment for future generations. - 5.5.6 To secure the space environment for Africa's use.
+A prime responsibility in relation to continental space activities is to ensure that assets related to space such as spectrum, orbital locations, quiet areas for radio-astronomy and other rights are secured for current and future use by continental and national space activities in Africa.
+Representation on international bodies such as the ITU would be important.